Claire Truesdale

 Practice Focus:

-- Indian registration, band membership and Indigenous citizenship
+- Indian registration, band membership Indigenous citizenship

 - Aboriginal and treaty fishing rights